Compressing then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding: Abstract

 \section{Abstract}

-Vision-language models advance multimodal representation learning by acquiring transferable semantic embeddings, thereby substantially enhancing performance across a range of vision-language tasks, including cross-modal retrieval, clustering, and classification.
+Multimodal Large Language Models advance multimodal representation learning by acquiring transferable semantic embeddings, thereby substantially enhancing performance across a range of vision-language tasks, including cross-modal retrieval, clustering, and classification.
 An effective embedding is expected to comprehensively preserve the semantic content of the input while simultaneously emphasizing features that are discriminative for downstream tasks.
-Recent approaches demonstrate that VLMs can be adapted into competitive embedding models via large-scale contrastive learning, enabling the simultaneous optimization of two complementary objectives.
-We argue that the two aforementioned objectives can be decoupled: a comprehensive understanding of the input facilitates the embedding model in achieving superior performance in downstream tasks via contrastive learning.
+Recent approaches demonstrate that MLLMs can be adapted into competitive embedding models via large-scale contrastive learning, enabling the simultaneous optimization of two complementary objectives.
+We argue that the two aforementioned objectives can be decoupled: a comprehensive understanding of the input enables the embedding model to achieve superior performance on downstream tasks via contrastive learning.
 In this paper, we propose \textbf{\methodname}, a compressed pre-training phase, which serves as a warm-up stage for contrastive learning.
-Experiments demonstrate that with only a small amount of pre-training data, we can transform a VLM into a competitive embedding model. \methodname~achieves new state-of-the-art results among VLMs of comparable size on the MMEB, realizing optimization in both efficiency and effectiveness.
+Experiments demonstrate that with only a small amount of pre-training data, we can transform an MLLM into a competitive embedding model. \methodname~achieves new state-of-the-art results among MLLMs of comparable size on the MMEB, realizing optimization in both efficiency and effectiveness.
+Our project is available at https://github.com/Trustworthy-Information-Access/CoMa.

 {\arabic{footnote}}